-Throughout your course, you’ll gain a range of specialist knowledge and advanced research skills.
-In your dissertation, you’ll apply these to a project chosen from a wide range of topics.
+Your dissertation will allow you to gain a range of specialist knowledge and advanced research skills.
+You’ll apply these to a project chosen from a selection of topics.
 Some topics are suggested and supported by industry, giving you the chance to address a real-world problem and gain experience of working with industry.
 Your supervisor will support you throughout the process of developing your dissertation topic.

 In the second semester, you'll study our Transport Integrated Project module.
 This project lets you experience what it is like to be part of a multi-disciplined team working within the transport sector.
 You’ll work alongside students from our other Masters degrees, using your different specialisms to solve a real-world transport problem posed by Leeds City Council.